 What else do I need when beginning hunting?

 As you are probably well aware, a rifle is only one of the pieces of gear a beginner needs when starting out.
 You will also need a scope, knife, appropriate clothing etc. I have written a guide on how to get into hunting to help you out.
 The post goes through everything you need to know and do to get started step by step.

 Ultimately one could argue the for any of the recommend models as the best beginner hunting rifle.
 All three are great hunting platforms.
 They all provide a strong blend of accuracy, durability, dependability.

 Beginning hunters (heck, all hunters) focus too much on rifle selection and not enough on the other pieces of the hunting equation.
 Just pick one of the rifles recommended and focus on the rest of your gear.
 We think the Ruger American Rifle is the best beginner hunting rifle.
 The list of features the Ruger has at the price point is simply amazing.

-If you are on a budget it makes a lot more sense to pay up for good hunting boots and reasonably priced rifle instead of going all out and buying an expensive rifle and skimping on other gear.
+If you are on a budget it makes a lot more sense to pay up for other important gear and get a reasonably priced rifle instead of going all out and buying an expensive rifle and skimping on other gear.
 Your blistered feet will be a painful reminder of this mistake until you bite the bullet and splurge for quality footwear.